whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 ### Credentials leakage:

-One main vulnerability here is comment within page source, i think, which leads right to credentials leakage.
+One main vulnerability here is the comment within page source, i think, which leads right to credentials leakage.
 I thought for a long time what to do with decrypted message.
-But in the end i found a way.
+But in the end, i found a way.
 It is a url `http://192.168.88.226:5000/get/auth/credentials`.
 There you will get credentials, they are encrypted.

 ## Exploitation